MicrosoftDocs/architecture-center/docs/includes/microservices-intro.md

 - The API Gateway can perform other cross-cutting functions such as authentication, logging, SSL termination, and load balancing.

-- Out-of-the-box policies for throttling, caching, transformation, and validation etc.
+- Out-of-the-box policies, like for throttling, caching, transformation, or validation.

 ## Benefits